Isn't It Romantic (1948 film): Production

 Jeannette Nolan based her novel on her childhood in Evansville, Indiana.
 It was published in 1946.
 The Los Angeles Times called the book "diverting... pleasant reading."
-The New York Times said "Mrs Nolan writes with affection for her tin type characters... but there is more affection than artistry here...
+The New York Times said "Mrs Nolan writes with affection for her tintype characters... but there is more affection than artistry here...
 The plot is too neat...
 The characters are... standardized and never achieve reality."

-Paramount bought the film rights in May 1946 as a vehicle for Mary Hartcher.
+Paramount bought the film rights in May 1946 as a vehicle for Mary Hatcher.
 It was always intended to be a musical.
 Josef Mischel and Theodore Strauss were assigned to write the script by producer Daniel Dare.
 Veronica Lake and Mona Freeman were to co-star opposite Hatcher.
 The original title was Father's Day and William Russell was to direct.
-The title was changed to It's Always Spring and Norman Z McLeod was signed to direct instead.
+The title was changed to It's Always Spring and Norman Z. McLeod was signed to direct instead.

 Reception

 In his review for The New York Times, film critic Bosley Crowther was merciless.
 "A formless and rambling musical, which looks as though it were made with at least a half dozen previous musical successes in mind, is Paramount's 'Isn't It Romantic?' which came to the Paramount Theatre yesterday.
 The funny thing is it bears no likeness to a musical success itself."